Luminarys/Kaguya/README.md

 end
 ```

-This module defines four commands to be handled. `!ping` and `!p` are
+This module defines four commands to be handled:
-aliased to the same handler, which has the bot respond `pong!`.
+* `!ping` and `!p` are aliased to the same handler, which has the bot respond `pong!`.
-The bot will also match the phrase "hi", and respond by saying hi back to that person with
+* `hi` will cause the bot to reply saying "hi" with the persons' nick
-their nick.
-Last, `!say [some message]` will have
-the bot echo the message the user gave.
-The `~` indicates a
+* `!say [some message]` will have the bot echo the message the user gave.
-trailing match in which all characters following `!say ` will be matched
-against.
-You may notice that there are two different maps in the handlers for hi and say.
-This is because the defh macro automatically infers whether or not the maps provided to it as arguments
-refer to the match arguments, or the message parameters.
-It should also be noted that within the function,
-two variables are unhygienically exposed via the macro, `message` and `args`.
-If for some reason you want to access
-the message struct and the argument map manually, these should be used.

-Just by having your module use Kaguya.Module, it will automatically be added
-to the module list which receives all IRC messages and is launched at start time.
+The handler macro can accept up to two different parameters, a map which destructures a message struct, and a map which destructures a match from a command.

 You can find a more full featured example in `example/basic.ex`.